csquare-d/Projects/README.md

 # projects
-Quick projects to peform some basic tasks
+Quick projects to peform some basic tasks.
+Mostly built for performing recon or information gathering utilizing python.